dannyhw/aws-ELB-to-ALB-conversion-with-options/README.md

 ## Classic load balancer to Application load balancer copy utility

 ### Overview:
+A fork of the elb->alb utility from aws for the purpose of adding some options for non conforming ELB's

 Customers can utilize this tool to copy the configuration of their existing Classic load balancer to create a new Application load balancer with the same configuration.
 Customers can also choose to register their existing backend EC2 instances with the new Application load balancer.

 ### Usage: